arianegouin/HiLo/README.md

 - output: Compute the standard deviation for each pixel through the Z-stack (along Z axis).
 Save the data as a tiff image with name *{exposure time}ms {illumination type}.tiff*

 ### 4. PlotHistogram.py (optional)
-- input with pop-up window: folder path of the tiff images containing their standard deviations[2]
+- input with pop-up window: folder path of the tiff images containing standard deviations[2]
 - output: Return the histogram of standard deviations for each image.
 Save the pyplot figures in the same folder with the same names as the input tiff images.

 ### 5. PlotStdevAgainstExposureTime.py